IC Student Employment Handbook

 -

-All campus employment and off-campus Federal Work Study positions, are posted on the IC Recruitment Cloud.
-The Recruitment Cloud houses current openings at all times throughout the academic year and during breaks.
+All campus employment and off-campus Federal Work Study positions, are posted on the IC HR cloud.
+The IC HR cloud houses current openings at all times throughout the academic year and during breaks.
 Jobs are posted on a rolling basis.
-As jobs become available, and as they are filled, the Recruitment Cloud is updated appropriately by the Office of Human Resources.
+As jobs become available, and as they are filled, the Recruitment Cloud is updated appropriately by the Student Employment Specialist.
+It is the responsibility of supervisors to complete the ticketing process in the Student Employment Help Desk to request the removal of filled or outdated requisitions.

-All student employment positions should be advertised on the Recruitment Cloud for no less than two (2) business days, and hiring managers should not utilize outside application programs for data collection, applicant tracking, job advertisement or any other recruitment practice without written approval from Student Employment or the division’s HR BP.
+All student employment positions should be advertised on the Recruitment Cloud for no less than two (2) business days, and hiring managers should not utilize outside application programs for data collection, applicant tracking, job advertisement or any other recruitment practice without written approval from the Student Employment Specialist.

 -